appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/README.md

 ---

 # Writing Code
 Appsmith puts a strong emphasis on writing clean, efficient code to ensure user-friendly, intuitive application building.
-The JavaScript code editor and debugging tools are designed to help users write code that's easy to read and understand, allowing for smoother collaboration and the creation of reliable, high-performing applications.
-These tools also aid in troubleshooting any issues that may arise, allowing users to build the best possible applications for their users.
+The JavaScript code editor and debugging tools are designed to help users write code that's easy to read and understand, allowing for smoother collaboration and creating reliable, high-performing applications.

 Appsmith also provides the ability to incorporate external libraries and APIs into your projects, helping you expand the capabilities of your applications.